adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

 Diagram.2

 The 1rst Nifi processor will list a Database Tables, The Second will Fetch the Data from each table, and the last one will Put results into HDFS.
-Other more complicated patterns can be also treated with the same approache, but we'll start whith simple case.
+Other more complicated patterns can be also treated with the same approache, but we'll start whith this simple case.
 First Goals
 We’ll need to follow the status of the Ingestion called “DEM01” into a centralized Dashboard, separating Ingestions by a specific identifier called “ID”.
 The first column is the Functional Name, others are described in the title and will be explained later.